Ronnie Lester: College summary

 Even after the continued success Lute Olson enjoyed at the University of Arizona (including four Final Four appearances, a National Championship, with players such as Mike Bibby, Gilbert Arenas, and Jason Terry), Olson regards Lester as the best player he ever coached.
 Hall of Famer Earvin "Magic" Johnson, who played at Michigan State University, once called Lester the toughest opponent he ever faced in the Big Ten.

 “I remember one game in Jenison Fieldhouse,” Johnson added in 1985.
 “I think Ronnie scored 26 points in the last 20 minutes.
 It was one of the greatest games I’ve ever seen played.
 He was definitely tough.
 I told him that then.
 He could stop on a dime and shoot a jumper.
 He was a total, complete basketball player.”

-“I just wanted to be the best player I could be,” Lester said of his Iowa career.
-“I wanted to work hard, get the most out of myself, and do my part to help the team win.
-The Big Ten was one of the best conferences at that time, and while we may not have always been the most talented team on the floor, we won games because it’s a team game.
-That’s what I’m most proud of — winning a Big Ten championship, going to the NCAA Tournament and going to the Final Four.
-That took a team effort.”
+Lester later said that his primary goal during his time at Iowa was to become the best player he could be while contributing to the team’s success.
+He cited the strength of the Big Ten Conference during that era and emphasized the importance of teamwork in the program’s achievements, including winning a Big Ten championship, qualifying for the NCAA Tournament, and reaching the Final Four.

 Overall, Lester finished his 99–game Iowa career with 1675 total points and 480 total assists and averages of 16.9 points, 4.8 assists and 2.3 rebounds, while shooting 47% from the field and 77% from the line.